Language and Cognition Lab Spring 2016

 Molly completed a B.A. in Linguistics at Reed College in 2009 and then spent two years as a lab manager in Duane Watson's lab at the University of Illinois at Urbana-Champaign.
 Her research explores the relationship between the form of a word and its meaning at two different timescales: language acquisition and language evolution.

 Erica completed a B.A.Sc. in Cognitive Science at McGill University.
-She worked in the Onishi lab, studying how infants use cues for speech segmentation, and also how adults interpret sentences with ambiguous meanings.
-She is interested in looking at how children use linguistic and contextual cues to make inferences about speakers' intentions.
+She worked in the Onishi lab, studying infants’ speech segmentation, as well as adults’ interpretation of ambiguous sentences in Korean.
+She is currently interested in looking at people’s understanding of polite speech, and its developmental trends and cultural variations.

 Kyle graduated from Wesleyan University with a B.A. in Psychology in 2010.
 He is intersted in understanding the importance of social information for language learning.
 Currently, he is exploring how joint attention supports learning across different contexts and language modalities (spoken vs. signed languages).